fennel-ai/client/docs/pages/data-quality/metaflags.md

     It'd be a good idea to mark it as deleted and leave it like that forever (the code for its extractor can be removed)
 5. **deprecated** - same as deleted but just marks the object as to be deprecated in the near future.
-If an object uses a deprecated object, the owner will get periodic reminders to modify their object to not depend on the deprecated object any more.&#x20;
+Future users of this object can see this flag in code and hence are nudged to not use it.

 ### Enforcement of Ownership